yanigisawa/notes/isb/digitizing-jazz-music.md

 ## Challenges

 1. The library location is in a closet of Warren Central high school.
-Because of the build materials of the room where the music is stored, the room is effectively a [Faraday cage](https://en.wikipedia.org/wiki/Faraday_cage).
+This room is effectively a [Faraday cage](https://en.wikipedia.org/wiki/Faraday_cage), due to the materials used in the building.
 This means that there is no cell phone signal in the room.
 This will require the volunteers to leave the room to upload the images.
 This also restricts any use of cloud services from _within_ the room.

 2. There is not a lot of room in the library itself.
 There is enough room for a few folding tables laid end to end, and 2 volunteers on each side, but not much more room than that.
 This will limit the number of volunteers that can be recruited for the project.